Sustainable tourism: Criticism

-Although we are seeking solutions for sustainable tourism, there is no desirable change in the tourism system.
+Although people seek solutions for sustainable tourism, there is no desirable change in the tourism system.
 Sustainable models must be able to adapt to new challenges a face a wider form of societal transformations.
 Many critics view the extractive nature of "sustainable tourism" as an oxymoron, as it is fundamentally unable to continue indefinitely.
 True and perfect sustainability is likely impossible in all but the most favorable circumstances, as the interests of equity, economy, and ecology often conflict with one another and require tradeoffs.
 It is a reality that many things are done in the name of sustainability are actually masking the desire to allow extra profits.
 There is often alienation of local populations from the tourists.
-Such cases highlight that sustainable tourism covers a wide spectrum from "very weak" to "very strong" when the degree of anthropocentricism and exploitation of human and natural resources is taken into account.
+Such cases highlight that sustainable tourism covers a wide spectrum from "very weak" to "very strong" when the degree of anthropocentrism and exploitation of human and natural resources is taken into account.